-Before suggesting research questions and recommendations (see 10.9), it is useful to identify the regional post-medieval period strengths and weaknesses and to characterise these as either “within reach of a solution” (opportunities) or with no obvious solution (threats).
-Many of these relate to all periods, and are outlined in Chapter 3 which is relevant in this context.
+Before suggesting research questions and recommendations (see 10.9), it is useful to identify the regional post-medieval period strengths and weaknesses and to characterise these as either ‘within reach of a solution’ (opportunities) or with no obvious solution (threats).
+Many of these relate to all periods, and are outlined in Chapter 3.1.

 - Large number of settlement remains, including individual buildings, townships, corn kilns, lime kilns and shielings, especially in upland locations though occasional survivals elsewhere as well.

 - Large number of well-preserved mills and other industrial remains with good mapping and documentary evidence.

 - Large number of metal-detected finds, together with excavation and older museum finds; these are largely untapped for the information they can provide.

 - Documentary sources, maps and aerial photographs can be integrated into the picture, with opportunities for further environmental work.

 - Good evidence of industrial and craft activity.